shahraj81/aida/tools/aida-evaluation/README.md

 ## 10/20/2020:
 * Evaluation pipeline modified to work on Task2 input.
 This README has been revised accordingly.
-* The functionality of the task1 side of the pipeline is unchanged except that in order to call the docker for a task1 system you would call `make task1` instead to `make run`.
+* The functionality of the task1 side of the pipeline is unchanged except that in order to call the docker for a task1 system you would call `make task1` instead of `make run`.

 ## 10/05/2020:
 * Bugfix: Code crashed if it encountered partially specified date of an aligned event or relation.
 Validator modified to fill in day/month if day/month was unspecified (No change to the fact that date is considered not present if year is unspecified even if day or month were provided).